 My friend's family didn't really care whether we could identify the absolute perfectly optimised solution for what to do on the weekend; they were looking forward to doing almost anything fun outdoors together before the weekend was over.
 It is a lot easier to find something to meet this criteria than finding the perfectly optimised thing.
 We ended up going snowboarding based on a recommendation on the second website we visited and we had a short drive afterwards to a local restaurant.
 We had a great time.
 We got air.
 We were radical (apparently).
 We saw military jets seemingly metres away from us doing training flights and dives in the mountains.
 Serendipity reared its beautiful head.

 So many times I find myself in a boardroom with a group of executives trying to find the perfectly optimal thing to do (based on an endless and exhaustive analysis of their survey results dissected in every conceivable way) and I can't help but think back to that morning.
-And out it comes:

 "Maybe our employees would be happier if we just did something together about this before the year ends?"

 It doesn't have to be the perfectest thing, it just has to be something important to most of your employees - and that often does not take a lot of time to arrive at via some very simple analysis.